microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 In addition to the above, API complexity is reduced by only having separate calls, as opposed to both separate calls and a fused variant.
-Further, `ReorderThread` naturally communicates a reorder point, when hit-coherent execution starts and that it will persist after the call (until the next reorder point).
+Further, `TryReorderThread` naturally communicates a reorder point, when hit-coherent execution starts and that it will persist after the call (until the next reorder point).
 Reasoning about the execution and that it is hit-coherent is not as obvious after a call to a hypothetical (fused) `HitObject::ReorderAndInvoke`.
-Finally, tools can report live state across `ReorderThread` and users can optimize live state across it.
-This is important as live state across `ReorderThread` may be more expensive on some architectures.
+Finally, tools can report live state across `TryReorderThread` and users can optimize live state across it.
+This is important as live state across `TryReorderThread` may be more expensive on some architectures.

 Some examples follow.